HDFGroup/vol-log-based/doc/usage.md

      ```

 ### Enable log-based VOL subfiling feature
-Subfiling is a feature to mitigate the file lock conflict in a parallel file
+Subfiling is a feature to mitigate the file lock conflict in a parallel write
-write operation.
-It divides MPI processes into groups disjointedly and creates
+operation to a shared file.
+It divides MPI processes into groups disjointedly
-one file per group, thus named subfiling.
-Each subfile is shared only among
+and creates one file (named subfile) per group.
+Each subfile is accessible only
-the processes in the same group and contains data written by those processes
+to the processes in the same group and contains data written by those processes
 only.
 By reducing the number of MPI processes sharing a file, subfiling reduces
-the file access conflicts and hence effectively improves the degree of I/O
+the file access contentions, and hence effectively improves the degree of I/O
 parallelism.

 * Enabling subfiling through an environment variable